 Graduate education in nursing is directed towards the preparation of advanced practitioners who are also scholars who utilize the research process and findings.
 The master's prepared graduate in nursing is a highly competent and self-directed practitioner in a selected area of nursing who can exert effective leadership in the improvement of nursing practice and in the investigation of nursing issues and problems.
-The specialist in nursing graduate implements collaborative practice and interdisciplinary teaching or administration in expanded nursing skills for the provision of primary health care to adults and children and also to clients with chronic health problems.
 The doctorally prepared graduate in nursing is a scholarly researcher for the development of nursing science and theory building in nursing in the role of the university teacher, consultant, administrator, or practitioner.